Every year InterTradeIreland celebrates some of the Innovation Boost collaborations that have been hugely successful. You can find out more below.

 BioCore specializes in the management of wastewater sludge, landfill leachate and commercial bio-solids.

-The purpose of the FUSION Project was to develop a prototype for the treatment of leachate and sludge.
+The purpose of the project was to develop a prototype for the treatment of leachate and sludge.
 The success of the Project has successfully brought the prototype to market with keen interest shown from a number of key players.
 Currently BioCore are working on scaling the prototype up and they expect to win a number of contracts on the basis of its success.
 BioCore’s market position has improved as a result of the FUSION Project, allowing them to strategically expand into a new market which complements their existing suite of services.

 The project has directly led to BioCore developing a partnership with CNP Water Limited, OxyMem Limited and University College Dublin.